larq/compute-engine/README.md

 - If you're a mobile developer, visit [Android quickstart](https://docs.larq.dev/compute-engine/quickstart_android).
 - See our build instructions for Raspberry Pi and Arm64-based boards [here](https://docs.larq.dev/compute-engine/build_arm).
 - Try our [example programs](https://github.com/larq/compute-engine/tree/master/examples).

+## About

+Larq Compute Engine is being developed by a team of deep learning researchers and engineers at Plumerai to help accelerate both our own research and the general adoption of Binarized Neural Networks.